FriedBaconAndEggs/GitCookBook/README.md

 git merge remotes/origin/HEAD # merge with what was fetched
 # or just
 git pull # equivalent of git fetch && git merge

+# clone repo to non-empty directory
+# Clone just the repository's .git folder (excluding files as they are already in
+# `existing-dir`) into an empty temporary directory
+git clone --no-checkout repo-to-clone existing-dir/existing-dir.tmp # might want --no-hardlinks for cloning local repo

+# Move the .git folder to the directory with the files.
+# This makes `existing-dir` a git repo.
+mv existing-dir/existing-dir.tmp/.git existing-dir/

+# Delete the temporary directory
+rmdir existing-dir/existing-dir.tmp
+cd existing-dir

+# Download existing files
+git checkout
 ```